-NOTE: Adjust the screen resolution of the external device, especially if you choose the Extend option.
-From the Start screen, type c, and then select Control Panel.
-Select Appearance and Personalization.
-Under Display, select Adjust screen resolution for best results.
+NOTE: Adjust the screen resolution of the external device, especially if you choose the "Extend" option.
+From the Start screen, type control, and then select Control Panel from the list of apps.
+Select Appearance and Personalization, and then select Adjust screen resolution under Display for best results.